Nilrudra1999/Understanding-DSA/notes/More_iterative_algorithms.md

 ## Function 03

-Let n represent the length of the array passed to the function Let R(n) represent the total number of operations performed by the function given n
+Let n represent the length of the array passed to the function<br>
+Let R(n) represent the total number of operations performed by the function given n<br>

 ```python
 def reverse_array(arr):